Leukaemia

 What is Leukaemia?

-Leukaemia is the general term given to a group of cancers that develop in the bone marrow, originating from developing blood cells that have undergone a malignant change.
-This means that they multiply in an uncontrolled way and do not mature properly, leaving them unable to function as they should.
+Leukaemia, also referred to as white blood cell cancer, is a general term given to a group of cancers that develop in the bone marrow.
+It originates from developing blood cells that have undergone a malignant change.
+These cells multiply in an uncontrolled way and do not mature properly, leading to a disruption in normal blood function.

 Types of Leukaemia

-Doctors categorise leukaemia based on the type of white blood cell involved (lymphocytes or myeloid cells) and whether the illness develops very quickly (acute disease) or slowly over time (chronic disease).
-There are four main types of leukaemia:
+Doctors categorise leukaemia based on the types of white blood cell involved (lymphocytes or myeloid cells) and whether the illness develops quickly (acute leukaemia) or slowly over time (chronic leukaemia).
+The four main types of leukaemia include:

 - Acute lymphoblastic leukaemia (ALL)